Homelessness in Oregon: Portland

 In Portland, the local government took efforts in trying to become a zero-homeless city, which failed to meet its mission.
 This is through a 10-year plan which they proposed in 2005 which states that they would move people into affordable housing rather than moving them to temporary shelters.

 Illegal camps have been growing in and around Portland since the beginning of COVID-19 pandemic.
 Some of those have become a public safety and health concerns.
 One of the leading complaints about transient camps in Portland has been the used hypodermic needles on the ground which has been worsening as city suspended cleanups during the pandemic.
 Businesses in Old Town Chinatown have voiced concerns about the increasing number of tents A business owner and Old Town Chinatown neighborhood board member interviewed by The Oregonian said the number of tents have grown significantly since the pandemic and have heard from his customers that they don't feel comfortable visiting the area.
+Many tents on the streets originated from Multnomah County.
+Between June 2020 and September 2022, the county spent $1.6 million to purchase 22,700 tents to hand out and $416,052 to buy 69,514 tarps to hand out.
+COVID-19 relief funds was used for this.